 Our KARPMAN Most Recent Common Ancestor – Known as a MRCA in DNA genealogy jargon – are David and Igor GOLDMAN; David is my 4th Cousin Once Removed: 4C1R.
 The GOLDMAN’s ancestor is Rivka KARPMAN: Shaina and Rivka KARPMAN are sisters; Miriam is their cousin.
 Not positive at this time where Esther KARPMAN fits on the tree.
 Probably also a close cousin but until we can get more DNA it’s currently a mystery.

-Some documented MELAMED (MILLER) – KARPMAN data:
+Documented MELAMED (MILLER) – KARPMAN data

 Ben MILLER’s father, Bernard Baruch Mordechi MELAMED, was married to Shaina KARPMAN based on Ben’s Social Security Form 5 application for benefits.
 Ben’s grandmother was also a KARPMAN named Esther.
 Ben’s cousin Abraham MILLER had his parents names on his death certificate: Father Gedalia MELAMED and Mother Esther KARPMAN, both born Mozyr, Russia.
 Abraham was married to Miriam ‘Mary’ KARPMAN and Miriam’s father’s name was Morris (Srol Moshe) KARPMAN.
 I have not yet been able to find Esther’s relationship to Shaina and Miriam.